wernejm/ECE434/hw08/ReadMe.md

 5.9 Reading an Input at Regular Intervals

-I went through the example & reported how fast the code could transfer the info from input to output (P9_31).
+I went through the example & reported how fast the code could transfer the info from input (P9_25) to output (P9_31).
 To run the code, navigate to the "Input_Regular_Intervals" subdirectory, then run ./input_setup.sh, then run "make TARGET=input.pru0" to actually write values from input to the output.

 Questions: Use a function generator and an oscilloscope to see how fast the code can transfer the input to the output.

 The function generator only goes up to 12.5 MHz, and the oscilloscope reading at the output accurately reads 12.5 MHz.
-As a result, the input.pru0.c code toggles at a minimum speed of 12.5 MHz.
+When comparing the input function generator signal (yellow trace) to the output on P9_31 (blue), I measured a 27.60 ns delay, which is almost half of a cycle for a square wave at 12.5 MHz.

 ![Alt text](hw08_Input_Intervals.jpg?raw=true "Title")